 The jacket also has a welted breast pocket, jetted hip pockets, a ventless back, and padded shoulders with roped sleeveheads.
 All in all, very befitting for a flashy ’80s terrorist’s power suit.

 Much less is seen of the trousers, especially as Hans spends so much time behind a desk once he has taken control.
 They have side pockets and plain-hemmed bottoms with a full break.
-He wears them with a black leather belt with a gold single-claw buckle.
+He wears them with a black leather belt with a gold single-prong buckle.

 Hans wears a pale blue poplin dress shirt.
 The collar is slim with moderate spread, and the rounded cuffs close with a button.
 The front has a placket and a pointed-bottom pocket over the left breast.

 Just because he’s killing and stealing on Christmas Eve doesn’t mean Hans Gruber isn’t one to inject some holiday fun into his attire!
 Hans wears a maroon silk necktie, tied in a four-in-hand knot.

 Unlike his nemesis, Hans manages to keep his feet covered throughout the evening.
-He wears a pair of black leather cap-toe bluchers and black dress socks.
+He wears a pair of black leather cap-toe derby shoes and black dress socks.